 Odessa Spire next to Pinkie’s Liquor Store on Maple Ave. – Ben Powell/Odessa American via AP

-Carrying on the work that Pinkie started back in 1934, we have grown into a chain of sixteen wine and spirits retail stores with locations throughout West Texas.
-Employing more than 145 people in our stores in Abilene, Amarillo, Lubbock, Midland, Odessa, San Angelo, and Sweetwater; our goal is to offer our customers quality name brands, reasonable prices and unparalleled customer service.
+Carrying on the work that Pinkie started back in 1934, we have grown into a chain of 22 wine and spirits retail stores and wholesale stores.
+We employ more than 175 people in our stores in Abilene, Alpine, Amarillo, Colorado City, Lubbock, Midland, Odessa, San Angelo, Snyder, and Sweetwater.
+Our goal is to offer our customers quality name brands, reasonable prices and unparalleled customer service.

 Storms Rage in “The Dust Bowl”